drug-design/course/docs/chapters/molecular-graphics.md

 ### Molecular Graphics Functions

-A molecular graphics system should provide the following three basic functions.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/molecular-graphics-functions-e9e7669e'><i class='fa fa-play' aria-hidden='true'></i></button>A molecular graphics system should provide the following three basic functions.
 Editing: Some type of "construction kit" must be available so that molecules can be built and modified.
 Visualization: Each molecule should be visualized in three-dimensions, color-coded and labeled.
 Manipulation: It must be possible to move and rotate molecules independently in any direction and about any axis and to manipulate their torsion angles.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer